EDCD/EDDN/schemas/fsssignaldiscovered-README.md

 upon entry into a system.

 ### Elisions
+Remove the `event` key/pair from each member of the `signals` array.
+Including this would be redundant as by definition we're sending `FSSSignalDiscovered` events on this schema.

 You MUST remove the following key/value pairs from the data:

   - `TimeRemaining` key/value pair (will be present on USS).
 This has a slight